Project-Oanitic/Oanitic-Issues/README.md

 # Oanitic Issues
-Incase you notice a bug or other problems, leave them here
+Incase you notice a bug or other problems or have a suggestion, leave them here

 ## Some rules
 - Please make sure that your issues are clear and readable.
 Do not make an issue that goes like this: getting issues when using XYZ please fix